nwoodr94/machine-learning/README.md

 1. [Digits](https://github.com/nwoodr94/machine-learning/blob/master/KMeans-Clustering-scikit-learn.ipynb) is a project I coded using a kmeans clustering algorithm, which interpreted my hand written numerical input and named the digits with varying accuracy.
 2. [Iris](https://github.com/nwoodr94/machine-learning/blob/master/KMeans-Clustering-Iris-scikit-learn.ipynb) is a kmeans model that classifies subspecies of flora using only their dimensions with 92% accuracy.

+# Deep Learning

+Here are more advanced models trained using deep learning technologies like TensorFlow and Keras.

+[Digits](https://github.com/nwoodr94/machine-learning/blob/master/deep-learning/deep_learning_MNIST.ipynb) is a deep learning model I developed which classifies numerical integers 0 - 10 with 97% accuracy.